guysmoilov/golang-throttled-fileserver/README.md

 The uploaded chunk(s) seems to come from the middle of the file, skipping its start.

+See the [attached wireshark capture file](diagnostics/corrupted-push-example.pcap) for a recreation of the issue.
+To easily see the corrupted requests, you can use this display filter in Wireshark: `http.request.full_uri matches 4e368`
+Then follow the TCP stream to clearly see that the HTTP chunk being sent is not the head of the file.
+Note that in this case, the files should have been deleted from the server since the overall POST failed due to timeout - however, the problem of bad HTTP POSTs is real, and in many real-life cases the bad requests finish successfully and the corrupted files get uploaded.

 User remote caches then become corrupted in a way that's hard to recover from, and data may be lost permanently.

 The problem seems to happen when the following conditions are met: